wfwalker/lectionary/README.md

 ## lectionary(year, month)

+NOTE: When providing the month, it follows the Javascript Date standard.
+January is 0, December is 11.

-Return an array with the lectionary days for a given month.
+Returns an array with the lectionary days for a given month.
 If the month is not provided will provide an array for the entire year.

 Each item in the array is a json object providing the date, lectionaryYear, lectionaryShortName, and lectionaryLongName.

 # Install